DATA-606-SPRING-2022/marissa_DATA606/README.md

 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2019%20FIPS%20K-Means%20Scatterplot.PNG" width='2000' /><br><br>
 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2021%20FIPS%20K-Means%20Scatterplot.PNG" width='2000'/><br><br>
 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2019%202021%20FIPS%20K-Means%20Choropleth.PNG" width='2000' /><br><br>
+In 2019, the predominant brown cluster begins from Midwest region going towards East.
+In 2021, the cluster in the Midwest region is isolated from the other regions.
+The formerly brown East North Central region onward to east belongs to their own cluster.<br><br>
 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2019%20MA%20K-Means%20Scatterplot.PNG" width='2000'/><br><br>
 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2021%20MA%20K-Means%20Scatterplot.PNG" width='2000'/><br><br>
 <img src ="https://github.com/tmarissa/marissa_DATA606/blob/main/Images/2019%202021%20MA%20K-Means%20Choropleth.PNG" width='2000'/><br><br>
+In 2019, Berkshire and Hampshire counties belong to one cluster.
+Berkshire has a 139 density and 31.60 rural percentage while Hampshire has a 307 density and 21.44 rural percentage which meant Berkshire is less dense and less urban than Hampshire.
+In 2021, Berkshire is in its own cluster.
+Its average listing price rose from 631K to 975K.
+Hampshire clustered with Hampden.
+Hampden has a 570 density and 18.39 rural percentage.
+Both Hampshire and Worcester are more urban than Berkshire but their average listing price is around 500’s.<br>